SIP Calculator

 A Systematic Investment Plan (SIP) lets you invest a fixed amount in a mutual fund at regular intervals — typically monthly.
 By investing consistently, you benefit from rupee-cost averaging and the power of compounding, both of which work best over long horizons.

 FV = P × [(1 + r)ⁿ − 1] / r × (1 + r), where P is the monthly investment, r is the monthly interest rate (annual rate ÷ 12 ÷ 100), and n is the total number of months.
-This is the standard future value of an annuity-due formula used for beginning-of-period payments.
+This is the standard future value of an annuity-due formula used for beginning-of-period payments, which is how SIP mandates actually debit your account.

-Indian equity mutual funds have historically delivered 10–15% CAGR over long periods, though past returns do not guarantee future performance.
+Indian equity mutual funds have historically delivered roughly 10–15% CAGR over long periods, though past returns never guarantee future performance.
 Debt funds typically return 6–8%.
-For conservative projections use 8–10%, moderate use 12%, and aggressive use 15%.
+For a conservative projection use 8–10%, moderate 12%, and aggressive 15%.
+Because the result compounds, a two-point change in this input moves the maturity value dramatically — run the numbers at more than one rate before planning around them.

 No. All calculations run entirely in your browser using JavaScript.
-Nothing is transmitted to any server.
+Nothing you type is transmitted to any server, stored, or logged — you can disconnect from the internet after the page loads and the calculator still works.